sophyzhou/presentation4/Classes and Objects.md

 ##Data Members Access

-Here an executable sample code with main method is provided to check the whether we can access the data members.
-We declared two instances of Rectangle class and calculated their areas respectively by using their specific widths.
+Here is an executable sample code with main method provided to check that whether we can access the data members.
+We declared two instances of *Rectangle* class and calculated their areas respectively by using their specific widths.

 ```
 #import <Foundation/Foundation.h>